MLI: Kaqchikel Maya

 Excursions

 Each summer, students participate in multiple group excursions.
-These range from short local trips to the marketplace, a milpa (traditional farm), or a weaving co-op, to day trips to pre-Columbian ruins, local landmarks, and conferences.
+In previous years, these have included short local trips to the marketplace, a milpa (traditional farm), a weaving co-op, and day trips to pre-Columbian ruins, local landmarks, and conferences.
 Students often have the opportunity to interact with local leaders and may be invited to participate in Mayan religious and cultural ceremonies.
 We encourage students come prepared with an open mind and spirit of generosity.

 Cost: TBD